ddweiqian/Try-Hack-Me-Badge/Cyber Framework/MITRE/Note.md

 # ATT&CK® and Threat Intelligence

 **Threat Intelligence (TI)** or **Cyber Threat Intelligence (CTI)** is the information, or TTPs, attributed to the adversary.
 By using threat intelligence, as defenders, we can make better decisions regarding the defensive strategy.
 Large corporations might have an in-house team whose primary objective is to gather threat intelligence for other teams within the organization, aside from using threat intel already readily available.
 Some of this threat intel can be open source or through a subscription with a vendor, such as [CrowdStrike](https://www.crowdstrike.com/en-us/).
 In contrast, many defenders wear multiple hats (roles) within some organizations, and they need to take time from their other tasks to focus on threat intelligence.
 To cater to the latter, we'll work on a scenario of using ATT&CK® for threat intelligence.
 The goal of threat intelligence is to make the information actionable.

+# Conclusion

+we explored tools/resources that MITRE has provided to the security community.
+The room's goal was to expose you to these resources and give you a foundational knowledge of their uses.
+Many vendors of security products and security teams across the globe consider these contributions from MITRE invaluable in the day-to-day efforts to thwart evil.
+The more information we have as defenders, the better we are equipped to fight back.
+Some of you might be looking to transition to become a SOC analyst, detection engineer, cyber threat analyst, etc. these tools/resources are a must to know.

+As mentioned before, though, this is not only for defenders.
+As red teamers, these tools/resources are useful as well.
+Your objective is to mimic the adversary and attempt to bypass all the controls in place within the environment.
+With these resources, as the red teamer, you can effectively mimic a true adversary and communicate your findings in a common language that both sides can understand.
+In a nutshell, this is known as **purple teaming**.